What is 301 Redirect?

 Common 301 redirect mistakes

-Despite the power of 301 redirects, they can sometimes be misused, leading to problems for both users and search engines.
+Despite the power of 301 redirects, they can sometimes be misused which may lead to problems for both users and search engines.

 Below are some common 301 redirect mistakes and tips on how to avoid them.